Emergency Department and Minor Injury Unit

 Most patients only need repeated pressure or the application of a cream such as Naseptin.
 The cream provides a barrier to allow a scab to form in your nose, this can be as effective as cautery.
 Some patients may need blood tests while at hospital.
 Most minor epistaxis do not need any investigation.

-If needed, painkiller options include the following:
+If needed, pain medication options include the following:

 Paracetamol is usually recommended for painful sprains or strains.